lee1woo/Pewlett-Hackard-Analysis/README.md

 ![image5](https://user-images.githubusercontent.com/102992388/183769547-5377917f-c66c-4cbc-bbf0-d68d5b049957.png)

-In ordre to count how many employees qualified for mentorship, I used the following code:
+In order to count how many employees qualified for mentorship, I used the following code:

 ```
 select count(*) from mentorship_eligibility;